 Vellore Lok Sabha bypoll: DMK's Kathir Anand wins by 8,141 votes

-New Delhi, Aug 09: DMK's Kathir Anand cemented the party's victory in Vellore today, after winning the election in the constituency by a margin of 8,141 votes.
+New Delhi, Aug 09: In a neck-and-neck contest, DMK's Kathir Anand cemented the party's victory in Vellore today, after winning the election in the constituency by a margin of 8,141 votes.

 Kathir Anand polled 4.85 lakh votes against New Justice Party chief and AIADMK alliance candidate A C Shanmugham who got 4.77 lakh votes.